-New hybrid work models are causing significant shifts both in where employees work and in how organizations procure technology.
-In the wake of the pandemic, public cloud spending is booming and Gartner forecasts public cloud services will grow another 23% in 2021 to $332.3 billion with software as a service (SaaS) being the largest market segment.
+New hybrid work models are continuing to cause significant shifts both in where employees work and in how organizations procure technology.
+With the new year right around the corner, public cloud spending is booming and public cloud services will likely continue to grow with software as a service (SaaS) as the largest market segment.

 With increased SaaS reliance comes new risk, and organizations are scrambling to shore up security and compliance threats for a more secure future of work.

 According to the Snow 2022 IT Priorities Report, 69% of organizations surveyed increased their investment in SaaS applications over the past 12 months.
 86% of IT leaders said most businesses are procuring far more cloud and SaaS than IT knows about and this is a distinct stressor.
 The reason for this is availability and access to unknown applications create many risks.